Electricity storage: The future in the power grid starts now!

 The combination of energy storage and charging infrastructure is an essential building block for the power grids of the future.
 As short-term storage systems, they are already a real plus for e-car drivers.
 They also offer great potential for expanding the charging infrastructure in structurally weaker regions.
 At the same time, grid operators have an important control instrument for avoiding grid overloads.

-Would you like to read more network topics or are you interested in technical aspects of charging infrastructure?
+Would you like to read more about network topics or are you interested in technical aspects of charging infrastructure?
 Or do you simply have questions about our article?
-Feel free to write to us at frag@umschalten.de!
+Please feel free to write to us at !

 A contribution by Marcel Duparré